MicrosoftDocs/architecture-center/docs/reference-architectures/iot-content.md

 This article discusses a recommended architecture for IoT applications using Azure PaaS (platform-as-a-service) components.
-The following diagram reflects different Aure components that can be used to architect an IoT solution.
+The following diagram reflects different Azure components that can be used to architect an IoT solution.

 [ ![Diagram of the architecture](./iot/images/iot-refarch.svg) ](./iot/images/iot-refarch.svg#lightbox)